by K.M. Richards

 The first sign that all was not going as well as it appeared came on January 13, 1955, when Reade made the surprise announcement that Atlantic Video had applied to move WRTV to VHF channel 8.
 (The Asbury Park Press apparently ignored its own archives in erroneously noting that the station was "celebrating its one-year anniversary" on the date of Reade's announcement, and in a later article reported it -- again, incorrectly -- as January 12.)
 He also said that if the FCC did not approve the application he would explore other means "to make reception easier for Shore residents."

-Apparently he was not in a position to wait very long for the Commission to act; on March 24 he requested FCC authority to go dark, and did so at 9:05pm on April 1, after airing DuMont network's Captain Video and Morgan Beatty With The News, some local news and sports programs, the syndicated Cold War spy drama Secret File USA ... and Princess Jan, who thus managed to parlay her "Miss WRTV" title into consistent employment for the station's entire broadcast period.
+Apparently he was not in a position to wait very long for the Commission to act; on March 24 he requested FCC authority to go dark, and did so at 9:05pm on April 1, after airing the DuMont network's Captain Video and Morgan Beatty With The News, some local news and sports programs, the syndicated Cold War spy drama Secret File USA ... and Princess Jan, who thus managed to parlay her "Miss WRTV" title into consistent employment for the station's entire broadcast period.
 (She continued working as an elementary school teacher and then was a regular on WNBC-TV/4's Birthday House in New York City from 1963 to 1967 under her married name of Jan Lara.)
 The last programming disseminated by the channel 58 transmitter behind the drive-in was a transcribed sermonette.
 Ironically, given Reade's focus on movies, WRTV didn't schedule one that final night, making the previous evening's airing of the 1936 movie Love In Exile with Clive Brook the last in station history.
 (The WRTV building was eventually occupied in the fall of 1956 by local two-way radio dealer Skyway Communications.)

 Walter Reade kept the channel 58 construction permit even after the FCC rejected his proposal to move to channel 8 with low power (so as not to interfere with co-channel stations elsewhere in the region, notably WNHC-TV in New Haven CT and WGAL-TV in Lancaster PA, both of whom had filed objections by the time WRTV went dark).
-Reade got involved in the syndication business in the interim, forming television film distribution company Intercontinental Television in 1961 with a 13-episode series of 90-minute dramas produced in the U.K., a library of post-1948 feature movies and a package of 39 animated adaptions of children's Golden Books.
-He also fought off attempts by the FCC to cancel the WRTV CP in 1957, 1963 and 1965 before losing the battle on July 23, 1969 when reconsideration of the January 21 dismissal of his final CP extension application (which also cancelled the permit and deleted the WRTV calls) was denied.
+He got involved in the syndication business in the interim, forming television film distribution company Intercontinental Television in 1961 with a 13-episode series of 90-minute dramas produced in the U.K., a library of post-1948 feature movies and a package of 39 animated adaptions of children's Golden Books.
+Reade also fought off attempts by the FCC to cancel the WRTV CP in 1957, 1963 and 1965 before losing the battle on July 23, 1969 when reconsideration of the January 21 dismissal of his final CP extension application (which also cancelled the permit and deleted the WRTV calls) was denied.

 When WBTB-TV went on the air September 29, 1974, the schedule was typical for a low-budget UHF of the day: Dobie Gillis, The Bob Cummings Show, Voyage To The Bottom Of The Sea, travelogues such as Adventures In Paradise and country music shows from the likes of Porter Wagoner, old movies (one night's prime-time offering was the chestnut Ma and Pa Kettle Go to Town from 1950), and New Jersey-centric news programming.
 Blonder-Tongue intended to trade on its "BTVision" technology to go into the subscription pay-TV business -- and had authorization to do so -- but channel 68 instead went dark on December 27 after only 90 days on the air.